 When you’re on the home stretch of your renovation, cleaning up the last bit of dust and debris from your project can seem tough to tackle.
-But the good news is that getting red of all that renovation debris is easier, and faster, than you think!
+But the good news is that getting rid of renovation dust and debris is easier, and faster, than you think!
 For tips on how to clean dust out of key clutter areas, check out our video (and transcript) below:

 If you’re doing a home renovation, then the bane of your existence is probably dust.
 But don’t worry!
 We’ve got some cleanup tips for after your reno is complete!

 1. Dusting Your Walls

 When getting rid of renovation dust and debris on walls that have just been freshly painted, use a dry dust cloth or a dust mop, so you don’t mess up your new walls.
 If your wall has a textured surface, like cladding or stucco, simply vacuum the walls with a brush attachment before wiping them down.
 I’ll bet you didn’t know you could vacuum walls!